embarklabs/embark/README.md

 **initialization**

-The current available communication is Whisper.
+The current available communications are Whisper and Orbit.
+Whisper is supported in go-ethereum.
+To run Orbit ```ipfs daemon --enable-pubsub-experiment```.

 **listening to messages**